 5- Spirit Mound Historic Prairie

-Spirit Mound’s claim to fame is a special one: it’s on top of this hill that Meriwether Lewis and William Clark, the captains of the intrepid expedition that travelled across the western portion of the Louisiana Purchase territory in the early 1800s, stood and surveyed the land below them.
+Spirit Mound’s claim to fame is special: it’s on top of this hill that Meriwether Lewis and William Clark, the captains of the intrepid expedition that travelled across the western portion of the Louisiana Purchase territory in the early 1800s, stood and surveyed the land below them.

 As Lewis and Clark wrote about this exact spot in their journals, you can be sure you’re standing in the footsteps of greatness.